Redwood Coast California, USA Travel Guide

 For urban contrast, consider heading to major cities.

-The Sierra Nevada mountains offer extensive opportunities.
+The Sierra Nevada mountains have wide-ranging opportunities.

 Each season offers a distinct perspective on this amazing region.